Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 \subsection{Temperature control}

 The temperature stability of the cavity is achieved through a combination of active temperature regulation and passive thermal low-pass filtering.
 More specifically, the cavity is tetrahedrically-mounted via Viton balls within an aluminium holder under vacuum, which is attached to a CF100 flange (see Fig.~\ref{fig:cavity_thermics_drawing}).
 The aluminium holder is actively temperature regulated using two Peltier cells (Peltier (A) in \autoref{fig:cavity_thermics_drawing}) which dissipate heat through the CF100 flange.
 The temperature is monitored in-loop and out-of-loop via PT100 thermistors, with regulation provided by a temperature controller\footnote{Wavelength electronics TC5-lab.}, ensuring a \qty{0.1}{\kelvin}$ (\tau/\mathrm{s})^{-1/2}$ in-loop temperature stability.
 Passive thermal filtering is achieved by thermal isolation through the aluminium holder and Viton balls.
 An equivalent circuit model of the heat transfer from the vacuum chamber to the cavity, accounting for material properties and thermal radiation, showed a low-pass filter behavior with a \qty{5.4}{\micro\hertz} cut-off frequency.
-This is in agreement with the $\simeq \qty{8}{\hour}$ response time observed experimentally.
+This agrees with the $\simeq \qty{8}{\hour}$ response time we observe experimentally.
 To further reduce the system sensitivity to the lab temperature, the vacuum chamber is temperature regulated using several Peltier cells (Peltiers (B) in \autoref{fig:cavity_thermics_drawing}).
 This secondary regulation reduced the out-of-loop residual temperature fluctuations by a factor~2.
-Remaining fluctuations are characterized by the Allan deviation of the out-of-loop temperature, below \qty{2e-3}{K} for all integration times.
+The residual out-of-loop temperature fluctuations, measured by their Allan deviation, stay below \qty{2e-3}{K} at all integration times.